 The employer takes out a policy on the life of the relevant key person, which is usually a term assurance policy.
 In the event of the death or disablement of the employee, the proceeds are paid out to the employer.

-This money may be used to compensate him/her for loss of profits as a result of the death or disablement of the employee and also for recruiting and training some other suitable substitute.
+This money may be used to compensate the employer for loss of profits as a result of the death or disablement of the employee and also for recruiting and training a suitable substitute.

 The benefits of Key Person Protection